 Seriously, this is long and drawn out, but it has some groovy technical feats.
-At 14:00 minutes, Jeff introduces the Fire phone.
+This clip starts a few moments before Jeff introduces the Fire phone.
 If you watch for just a few minutes, you’ll get the vibe of the presentation.
 There were seven or eight very slick exploding view animations created to spec which are embedded in the presentation.
-If you jump to 1:00:00 you’ll see keynote animations as well.
 Note, the technological production happening here is pretty amazing, but it’s a lot to explain.
-You have Jeff on a stage with live camera feeding split screen presentation behind Jeff, while the other half displays a Fire phone, with a live embedded screen on it that matches the phone in Jeff’s hand.
+You have Jeff on a stage with a live camera feeding split-screen presentation behind Jeff, while the other half displays a Fire phone, with a live embedded screen on it that matches the phone in Jeff’s hand.
 And they’re switching from one to the next exactly on cue.
 Built precisely from the script.
-That I broke down, designed and presented to any and every team member, at any moment during the course of the 3-month gig.
+That I broke down, designed, and presented to any and every team member, at any moment during the course of the 3-month gig.

 Amazon – Fire Phone Launch Team / production design

 April 2014-June 2014 — Production Design Lead / "Owner" of the Keynote

 Created Fire with the Amazon Fire phone launch team.
 The 3-month contract utilized story-telling, animation, typography, graphic design, photo retouching, file- and project-management skills.
 Central hub for the presentation with over 30 individual touchpoints within Amazon, ranging from VPs, PR, marketing, hardware, software and the Fire Phone design team.